international employment law firm alliance L&E Global

 Healthcare and Insurances

 Healthcare is, in general, guaranteed by the social security system contributions.
 The affiliates and contributors to this subsystem may access a bundle of services in money and in kind.
 The services in kind are defined in the Obligatory Plan of Healthcare.
-Despite the fact of the coverage of the healthcare subsystem, it is possible for employers to provide their employees (as a benefit) with private healthcare or to cover a proportion of its costs.
+Despite the coverage of the healthcare subsystem, it is possible for employers to provide their employees (as a benefit) with private healthcare or to cover a proportion of its costs.
 This benefit does not exclude the obligation for the parties to contribute to the social security system.
-In addition to the social risks covered by the social security system through an insurance scheme, the system provides, as a special insurance, a burial allowance in case of death of the employee.
+In addition to the social risks covered by the social security system through an insurance scheme, the system provides, as a special insurance, a burial allowance in case of the employee’s death.

 Required Leave